10 Beaches That Are Actually Better in Winter

 With more than 300 miles of coastline, Puerto Rico can offer up a unique stretch of sand almost every day of the year.
 Winter is an especially good time to visit when the weather is warm and sunny every day, the water calm, and the threat of fall storms has passed.
 Condado Beach in San Juan is one of the island's most popular winter beaches, and since it's just five minutes from the airport, it's also one of the easiest to reach.
 The beach is an urban oasis with a full array of hotels, restaurants, and shops framing the turquoise sea and vanilla sand.
 The San Juan Marriott Resort & Stellaris Casino is perfectly situated on the golden beach here, with chairside servers delivering pina coladas right to your lounger for an ideal San Juan beach day.
 Did you know that Puerto Rico was the most popular summer destination this year?

 Laguna Beach, California

 Summer-like temps, warm water, and plenty of palm trees to get rid of your winter blues are all hallmarks of the postcard-perfect beaches of Laguna.
 Whether you want to surf the waves, take in the crisp California air on a hike, or relax with a book in hand, Laguna Beach is a perfect winter getaway.
-For a great Cali stay, check into the adults-only Hotel Joaquin tucked into Shaw’s Cove along the Pacific Ocean, which combines beachside access with gourmet dining, and tons of adventure with everything from boogie boards to kayaks, snorkels to surfboards available to use in the blue surf.
+For a great Cali stay, check into the adults-only Hotel Joaquin tucked into Shaw's Cove along the Pacific Ocean, which combines beachside access with gourmet dining, and tons of adventure with everything from boogie boards to kayaks, snorkels to surfboards available to use in the blue surf.
 If you're a fan of the snowy season, you'll love these surprising facts about these winter solstice.